- October Weather in Iceland

 If you do choose to rent a car, we highly recommend booking one equipped with a four-wheel drive.
-It's also essential that you check the weather website and road website before any journey so you know the conditions you might be facing and can avoid roads that are impassable ("offaerd").
+It's also essential to check the weather website and road conditions before any journey so you know the conditions you might be facing and can avoid roads that are impassable.

 It's also worth remembering that floods and avalanches aren't uncommon in October.
 Never, ever drive on a road that's cordoned off.
 This is absolutely essential for your safety.